JadeCathleen/JadeCathleen/README.md

 - 🌱 I’m currently improving my skills in **JavaScript** and **Stimulus**.
 I have the goal to learn the JS Framework **React**

-- 👨‍💻 All of my projects are available at [https://troopl.com/cormierjade](https://troopl.com/cormierjade)
+- 👨‍💻 All of my projects are available [HERE](https://jade-cormier.com)

 - 📫 How to reach me **cormier.jade@gmail.com**